Sing the Body Electric: Poetry of the Body

 • Invest in one’s personal mythology.

-In this course, students will write and workshop eight pieces.
+In this course, students will write and workshop four new pieces.

-Beginning Wednesday, September 13th from 7-8:30 pm Eastern, we will meet on Zoom each week for a 90-min class during which we will discuss readings, write, share our work, and receive verbal feedback.
+Beginning Wednesday, March 20th, we will meet weekly on Zoom from 7-8:30 pm Eastern to discuss readings, write, share our work, and receive verbal feedback.

 Students will have an opportunity to revise their work and submit the revision by the end of the week to the online platform for detailed feedback.